Essential BBQ Rub Ingredients

 There are several varieties of paprika available, each with its own distinct flavor profile.
 Sweet or mild paprika is the most commonly used variety and adds a subtle sweetness without any heat.
 Smoked paprika, also known as Spanish paprika, has a more intense smoky flavor and is a great choice for adding a BBQ-style smokiness to the rub.
 For those who prefer a bit of heat, hot paprika can be used to add a spicy kick to the rub.
 Experiment with different paprika varieties to find the one that best complements the flavors in your BBQ rub.

-See also Essential Tools For Pitmasters
+See also Essential BBQ Accessories For Pitmasters

 Choosing the Right Paprika Level